lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step01l
     :alt: screenshot illustrating the distribution of TNO's diameters

-    The screenshot illustrating the distribution of the TNO diameters in your sample
+    The screenshot illustrating the distribution of the TNO diameters in your sample, revealing that diameters of TNOs are in the range of a few hundred kilometers.

 1.11.
 And now for something that I can't explain:  distribution of H magnitudes as a functon of semi-major axis of the orbit.